-Serious Indian literature on these aspects has been thin.
-Nor is it very evident worldwide.
-Some time back a review of literature on Young People, Participaton and Sustainable Development in Urbanising World (Abebe and Trine 2011) could access no worthwhile literature on the subject in India and many other developing countries.
-This, in part, has led to the formation of UN-HABITAT's global urban youth research network specifically focusing on developing the conceptualisation of youth as designers as well as participants of a policy for change.
+Some time back a review of literature on Young People, Participation and Sustainable Development in Urbanising World [Abebe and Trine 2011] lamented that it could access no worthwhile literature on the subject in India and many other developing countries.
+This, in part, has led to the formation of a Global Urban Youth Research Network specifically focusing on developing the conceptualisation of youth as designers as well as participants of policy for change.

 As Gale and Fahey (2005) record, most research on youth has been conducted by older academics.
 The tendency is for it to be "impressionistic, confined to disciplinary boundaries and lacking insight into the issues that confront youth".
-Skelton and Gough (2013; 458)) analysing contributions to Urban Studies from 1990 to 2013 found out of 2992 papers only 1 per cent focussed on young people.
 There is a clear case for encouraging and training young people to undertake research on youth and their world with a view to understanding what they may bring to the development agenda.

-This Report attempts to take a closer look at this mass of young people, especially in urban areas knocking on the doors of schools, government and industry and its culture halls and social arenas.
-The urban focus is easily explained.
-The expansion of urban India is made up of the influx of the young.
+This Report is a preliminary attempt to take a closer look at this mass of young people, especially in urban areas knocking on the doors of schools, government and industry and its culture halls and social arenas.
 The proportion of young in urban areas is likely to rise quicker than ever before.
-The Report's core concern is employment and livelihoods.
-What patterns are emerging in the labour market?
-What are the opportunities being created?
-What set of basic skills, training and education are young people bringing to the labour market?
-In what way are young people benefiting from the country's growing investment, albeit still insufficient, in education?
-Are young women participating equally in the labour market?

-However, this Report is not only about what the young can deliver but about who they are, what they may gain and how their lives, in this critical period of their growth are transforming.
-This is by way of a preliminary report.
-The chief difficulty in writing the report was the fact that youth data is hard to obtain in any sector.
+The chief difficulties in writing the report were that youth data is hard to obtain in any sector.
 In many cases such data only comes from small surveys or collation of anecdotal occurrences over a period.
 While this is not a substitute for reliable data, it does offer a glimpse of issues.
+Most importantly the Report draws attention to this gap in readily available data.